jesusbasalloteinfo/Hypermedia-Project-1/README.md

 **Expectations:**
 Emma expects to find all relevant information concisely presented on a single page.
 She values a visually appealing design that conveys professionalism and attention to detail from the candidate.

-# Project analysis, Information architecture
+# Project analysis.
+Information architecture
 The information in the curriculum vitae has been organized with the aim of helping recruiters and hiring managers identify the most relevant aspects of the candidate's profile.
 By structuring the content into clear and concise sections, the goal is to highlight the education, work experience, and skills of the applicant.

 At the top, a header displays my name, title, and a brief personal statement describing in a sentence my personality, causing a good first impression to recruiters and hiring managers.